kubernetes-sigs/aws-load-balancer-controller/docs/guide/use_cases/self_managed_lb/index.md

 ## Solution Overview

 Use the TargetGroupBinding CRD to sync a Kubernetes service with the targets of a load balancer.

 First, a load balancer is manually created directly with AWS.
+This guide uses a network load balancer, but an application load balancer may be similarly configured.

-A [listener](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html) and a [target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) is added to the load balancer.
+Second, A [listener](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html) and a [target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) are then added to the load balancer.

-Second, a TargetGroupBinding CRD is created in a cluster.
+Third, a TargetGroupBinding CRD is created in a cluster.
 The CRD includes references to a Kubernetes service and the [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the Load Balancer Target Group.
 The CRD configures the LBC to watch the service and automatically update the target group with the appropriate pod VPC IP addresses.

 ## Prerequisites